Cross-Compiling with Debian Multiarch

 did not bring me any direct joy, often with some critical steps missing, but

-a distant memory reminded me of deb --add-architecture
+a distant memory reminded me of deb --add-architecture.
+This was the magic I sought,

 and if you seek to do similar work the finer points follow: